raulsiles/draft-westerbaan-cfrg-hpke-xyber768d00/draft-westerbaan-cfrg-hpke-xyber768d00.md

 To promote interoperability of early implementations,
     this document specifies a preliminary hybrid post-quantum key agreement.

-## No authenticated modes
+## Not an authenticated KEM {#S-notauth}

-Kyber is a plain KEM that does not support the static-ephemeral key exchange that allows Diffie-Hellman based KEMs their authenticated modes.
+Kyber is a plain KEM that does not support the static-ephemeral key exchange that allows HPKE based on Diffie-Hellman based KEMs its (optional) authenticated modes.

 # Conventions and Definitions